cdktf/cdktf-provider-googlebeta/docs/googleFirebaseAndroidApp.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.21.0/docs/resources/google_firebase_android_app#id GoogleFirebaseAndroidApp#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.22.0/docs/resources/google_firebase_android_app#id GoogleFirebaseAndroidApp#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `packageName`<sup>Optional</sup> <a name="packageName" id="@cdktf/provider-google-beta.googleFirebaseAndroidApp.GoogleFirebaseAndroidApp.Initializer.parameter.packageName"></a>

-- *Type:* java.lang.String

-Immutable.
-The canonical package name of the Android app as would appear in the Google Play Developer Console.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.21.0/docs/resources/google_firebase_android_app#package_name GoogleFirebaseAndroidApp#package_name}

 ---